Radio Company: Keep On Ramblin and Live From Nashville (2022 – 2023)

 In February 2022, the band announced they were working on a third album.

+Radio Company played their debut live performance in Nashville on December 19, 2022, at Analog at Hutton Hotel, where they debuted "Every Light" from their forthcoming third album.
 Keep On Ramblin was released on February 24, 2023.

-They had their debut live performance in Nashville on December 19, 2022, at Analog at Hutton Hotel.
 On June 15, 2023, Radio Company announced that the Nashville performance was being pressed for their first live album release.
-A 17-track double album, titled Radio Company - Live from Nashville was released on November 24, 2023.
+A 17-track double album, titled Live From Nashville was released on November 24, 2023.